 Of all the Jama’at members in Bijbehara, says Jan, two stood up and confronted the rioters, one Nisar Sanaullah, with a stick and another, Ghulam Muhammad Bader, with an axe, “The one with the axe was stabbed on his head with the same weapon and one with the stick escaped unhurt.”

-The violence soon spilled over to other parts of the South Kashmir as mobs, mobilized in Bijbehara, went on a rampage in the adjoining villages having substantial number of Jama’at households.
+The violence soon spilled over to other parts of South Kashmir as mobs, mobilized in Bijbehara, went on a rampage in the adjoining villages having a substantial number of Jama’at households.

 Arwini, a village located a few kilometres West of Bijbehara town, has historically been a Jama’at stronghold and the next logical target of the rioters was this village.

-He said that the then District Development Commissioner (DDC), Islamabad, Late Umar Jan visited the village during the intervening night of April 4, and April 5, and assured people that no matter what, no rioting will be allowed in the village.
+He said that the then-District Development Commissioner (DDC), Anantnag, Late Umar Jan visited the village during the intervening night of April 4, and April 5, and assured people that no matter what, no rioting will be allowed in the village.

 “Police was deployed in the village, following Jan’s visit,” said Malik.
 The night passed peacefully for Arwini but in the morning mobs came marching in from Yaripora on one side and Zainapora on the other.